FluentLenium/FluentLenium/README.md

 To construct a Page, extend [org.fluentlenium.core.FluentPage](https://github.com/FluentLenium/FluentLenium/blob/master/fluentlenium-core/src/main/java/org/fluentlenium/core/FluentPage.java).
 In most cases, you have to define the url of the page by overriding the `getUrl` method.
-It is also possible to use `@PageUrl` annotation, its value will be passed to the `getUrl` method, overriding is not required.
 By doing this, you can then use the `goTo(myPage)` method in your test code.

 It may be necessary to ensure that you are on the right page, not just at the url returned by `getUrl` [accessible in your test via the void url() method].